How AI can turbo-charge the drafting process

 Studies by scholars like Wiliam (2010) have highlighted feedback's incredible impact on educational outcomes when forming part of the drafting process.
 Their findings showcase that that effective feedback can nearly double student growth over a school calendar year.
 Some studies take this further by emphasising the role that enhanced formative assessment plays in narrowing the achievement gap for lower-achieving students, raising the standard of attainment across the board (Black and William, 2010).

 Perhaps Freestone's (2008) study is most effective when seeking to understand the importance of drafting to the writing and revision process.
-He explains that there is a marked improvement in performance when the around areas for improvement, and where
+He explains that there is a marked improvement in performance when the teacher engages with the student around areas for improvement, and where feedback ultimately translates into redrafting.

 Redrafting work to incorporate feedback has been proven to improve academic results.